oci-landing-zones/oci-landing-zone-operating-entities/multi-oe/design/readme.md

 &nbsp;

-The diagram below presents the tenancy structure for Level 1 and 2, separating the shared resources area (in pale yellow) operated by the parent company, and the N possible operating entities areas (in blue tones), that each OE will be responsible for operating their resources on environments.
+The diagram below presents the tenancy structure for Levels 1 and 2, separating the shared resources area (in pale yellow) operated by the parent company, and the N possible operating entities areas (in blue tones), that each OE will be responsible for operating their resources on environments.

 &nbsp;